Tag Archives: 6.5 creedmoor

 The Model 110

 The 110 action has changed through several different generations over the decades, but this current 6.5 Creedmoor model is not too different from those of the past.
 Like most Savage actions, is is machined from round stock with a front and rear ring.
-The two lug bolt rotates the floating head into the front ring of the action, and the twenty-four inch eight-twist barrel is threaded into the front of the action.
-The recoil lug is sandwiched there, and the whole assembly held together with a barrel nut.
-At the rear of the action the safety and Accu-Trigger are attached, and the whole thing is set into the polymer stock.
-I’ve never been a big fan of the cheap plastic stocks on economy priced rifles, but some of the few that were despicable in my eyes have been Savages such as this one.
-On the bottom of the polymer stock, there is a detachable box magazine that holds three cartridges.
+A two-lug bolt rotates the floating head into the front ring of the action, and the twenty-four inch eight-twist barrel is threaded into the front of the action.
+A recoil lug is sandwiched there, and the whole assembly held together with a barrel nut.

 This model is obviously marketed as a hunting rifle, it’s weight and profile features are optimized for a hunter.
 That being the case I wasn’t surprised by some of the features, or a lack of others.
 I guess you could say that in my estimation this was a basic no-frills hunting rifle.